jonvestal/TrafficLight/README.md

         }
 '''

-There is a non-production version of a sample in the "Server" folder.
+There is a non-production version of a sample in the "server" folder.

 Good luck and please provide constructive feedback.